-The Court has granted preliminary approval of a proposed class action settlement (the "Settlement") in Angelica Velasquez v.
-KDL Precision Molding Corp., Case No. 19STCV30884 (the "Lawsuit").
+The Court has granted preliminary approval of a proposed class action settlement (the "Settlement") in Raul Nunez v.
+TK Services, Inc., et al., Case No. BC682512 (the "Lawsuit").
 Because your rights may be affected by the Settlement, it is important that you read this notice carefully.

 You may be entitled to money from this Settlement.
-KDL's records show that you were employed by KDL as a non-exempt, hourly employee in California between August 30, 2015 and [INSERT DATE OF PRELIMINARY APPROVAL OR CLOSE OF CLASS PERIOD] (the "Class Period").
+Defendant's records show that you were employed by TK Services, Inc. ("TK Services" or "Defendant") as a non-exempt employee in California between November 6, 2013, and the date the Court enters the order granting preliminary approval of this Settlement.
+For purposes of this Settlement Agreement, the "Class Period" shall mean the time period of November 6, 2013 through the date the Court enters the order granting preliminary approval of this Settlement.

 The Court ordered that this Notice be sent to you because you may be entitled to money under the Settlement and because the Settlement affects your legal rights.